 In addition to biographical data, typed thorough applications should be completed and submitted by the application deadline.
 The quality of the essay responses is crucial in the selections process.

-All new Peer Advisors are required to enroll in Peer Counseling Theory and Skills (EDHS 3895) in the fall semester of their first year of Peer Advising, if they have not taken the course already.
+All new Peer Advisors are required to enroll in and complete EDHS 3895 Peer Counseling Theory and Skills by the end of their first Semester/year as a Peer Advisor, if they have not taken the course already.

 Final appointments are contingent upon meeting the PA qualifications, attendance to the training sessions and meetings as outlined by the director.